grpc-ecosystem/grpc-spring/docs/en/client/configuration.md

 ### GrpcClientBean

-This should significantly help with `@Autowire` and `@Qualifier` because default annotation `@GrpcClient` is not designed for usage with spring 'injection' annotations. `@GrpcClientBean` require annotation `@Cofiguration`.
-It is definitely not recommended using `@GrpcClientBean` and field annotated with `@GrpcClient` for same configuration class, but it's still possible.
+This annotation is used to create injectable beans from your otherwise non-injectable `@GrpcClient` instances.
+The annotation can be repeatedly added to any of your `@Configuration` classes.

+> **Note:** We recommend using either `@GrpcClientBean`s or fields annotated with `@GrpcClient` throughout your
+> application, as mixing the two might cause confusion for future developers.

 ````java
 @Configuration